HIGHLIGHTS

 The display is also slightly smaller than last year’s at 6.6 inches, 0.1 inch to be precise.
 It’s also touch shorter and narrower than the Honor 400 Lite.
 But thanks to those slimmer bezels, the screen covers about 90.1% of the front.

-It is an AMOLED panel with a 120Hz refresh rate and a 1.5K resolution — a step up from FHD+, which means the 600 Lite’s display actually surpasses phones like the S26 in that department.
+It is an AMOLED panel with a 120Hz refresh rate and a 1.5K resolution — a step up from FHD+, which means the 600 Lite’s display actually surpasses phones like the Galaxy S26 in that department.
 Brightness has also been upgraded, now reaching 2,000 nits in HBM mode and peaking at an impressive 6,500 nits.

 For protection, the display is covered by Aluminosilicate glass.
 It is not Gorilla Glass, but it is a chemically strengthened glass that offers decent scratch and impact resistance — similar in concept, just from a different manufacturer.

 On the performance front, Honor has upgraded from the Dimensity 7025 Ultra to the newer Dimensity 7100 Elite chipset.
 It is a relatively fresh chip that made its Nepal debut with the Infinix Note Edge and also powers the recently launched Tecno Pova Curve 2.
+The D7100 Elite is paired with 8GB RAM and 256GB storage.
+There are other trims available worldwide, but we are only getting this sole variant in Nepal.

 Honor 600 Lite Specifications